-Suppose you don’t have a specific job ad to tailor your resume to.
-In that case, you can narrow down the list of potential skills you should include by searching job postings from companies in the business sector you want to work in.
-While searching, note what soft and hard skills frequently appear in these postings and pinpoint where your skills overlap.
+If you don’t have a specific job ad to customize your resume, search for similar job postings in your desired industry.
+Note what soft and hard skills frequently appear in these postings and pinpoint where your skills overlap.

-If you keep coming across a skill that you don’t have, find a way to build that skill, such as taking an online course, doing some research, or finding a mentor.
+If you keep coming across a skill you don’t have, find a way to learn that skill, such as taking a free online course, doing some research, or finding a mentor.

 Why You Need to List the Right Skills on Your Resume

-As mentioned, hiring managers don’t want to spend a long time reviewing your resume.
-In fact, most of them won’t spend more than a few seconds before deciding if they will move forward with your application or discard it altogether.
+Hiring managers don’t want to spend a long time reviewing your resume.
+In fact, most of them won’t spend more than a few seconds deciding whether to move forward with your application or discard it altogether.

-For your resume to pass this glance test and pass any applicant tracking system (ATS) software, it needs to highlight your skills and include keywords.
-These keywords will consist of the relevant skills they are looking for in a candidate.
+For your resume to pass this glance test and any applicant tracking system (ATS) software, it must include keywords.
+These keywords will consist of the relevant skills they want in a candidate.

 How to List Skills on Your Resume